-Duncan is a writer and director for theatre, television and film.
+Duncan is an award winning writer and director for theatre, television and film.

 His plays have been produced across Australia, New Zealand and the United Kingdom, by companies including Sydney Theatre Company, Melbourne Theatre Company, State Theatre Company of South Australia, Melbourne Festival, Belvoir, Malthouse Theatre and Windmill Theatre Company.

 Duncan's plays include: AMPHIBIAN; ANGELIQUE; BLACK CROW LULLABIES; CREDITORS; CUT; DREAMS IN WHITE; HALF-REAL; NO EXIT FROM THE ROOF; ONE LONG NIGHT IN THE LAND OF NOD; OLLIE AND THE MINOTAUR; PLEASE CONTINUE; PRODIGAL JONES; READY OR NOT; RED INK; THE HIGHWAY CROSSING; THE LOVE PLAY; THE MYTH PROJECT - TWIN; and WOLF LULLABY.

 His play CUT premiered at Belvoir, toured to the Edinburgh Festival (where it won an Edinburgh Fringe Award) and had a London premiere the same year.
 DREAMS IN WHITE had a smash-hit, sold-out world premiere at Griffin Theatre.

 Recently, Duncan had three critically acclaimed world premieres: CREDITORS for State Theatre Company of South Australia; AMPHIBIAN for Windmill Theatre which was nominated for an AWGIE Award; and ANGELIQUE with isthisyours?.
 In 2020, Duncan’s play IN THE PINES won a Ruby Award for Best Community Work.